Welcome to the September enewsletter

 Members need to register first through their group, as deliveries are made to one address per group four times a year.
 Members will then receive details from Neutrog on how to access the special discounts for members on the Neutrog online store.
 Read here how the discount offer works through your group.

-The latest issue of the Research Matters newsletter from the Australian Flora Foundation, no. 34 July 2021, is now available.
+Australian Flora Foundation, Research Matters The latest issue of the Research Matters newsletter from the Australian Flora Foundation, no. 34 July 2021, is now available.
 The Australian Flora Foundation is a charity fostering scientific research into the biology and cultivation of the Australian flora.
 It was established in 1981 and is celebrating the 40th year of operations in 2021.
 Read more about the latest newsletter here.

-Check these articles by academics on The Conversation website and more:
+More reading Check these articles by academics on The Conversation website and more:

 Study Group updates

-Explore our wide range of national Study Groups and their newsletter archives and see how to join a group for free here
+Explore our wide range of national Study Groups and their newsletter archives and see how to join a group for free here.

 Acacia Study Group Newsletter 150, August 2021

 Just in time for Wattle Day, there's a bumper issue featuring acacias from all around Australia.
 The Walcotts from Canberra discuss the three best performing wattles in their garden are Acacia cremifolia, Acacia glaucoptera and Acacia subulata, although their opinion may change next month.
 One of Study Group Leader Bill Aitchison's favourites is Acacia imbricata, with very attractive foliage and great flowering in late winter and early spring.
+Bob Lorensene, a member from Victoria and talented wood turner, has turned wood samples from 30 Acacia species into decorative 'mushrooms'.
+He has donated the collection to the Wattle Day Association to show differences in Acacia wood colour and wood density.
+Photo below: Suzette Searle.
+You may know about the rare red-flowering Acacia leprosa, but what about Acacia purpureopetala, the iconic but threatened Acacia with mauve flowers, restricted to a few disjunct populations in far north Queensland?
+Trevor Blake reminds that although the appeal of Acacia focuses on the flowers, there is a group of species with 'Minni ritchi bark', which peels and curls away from the trunks and branches in spectacular form, often red-orange colour.
+He mentions nine species found in arid and northern areas of Australia.

 On the APS NSW website